-In case anybody got interested with the topic of public speeches, he/she would definitely know how important visual contact with the audience is.
-In the book “The Lost Art of Public Speech” this vague notion gets clearer features: “the essence of the method lies in the importance of keeping eye contact with a person for several seconds, moving to another one after this”.
+In case anybody got interested in the topic of public speeches, he/she would definitely know how important visual contact with the audience is.
+In the book “The Lost Art of Public Speech,” this vague notion gets clearer features: “the essence of the method lies in the importance of keeping eye contact with a person for several seconds, moving to another one after this”.

-At the end of his book, Dowis offers the Control Card, i.e. a check list to review before speaking in front of public and miss the important things.
+At the end of his book, Dowis offers the Control Card, i.e., a checklist to review before speaking in front of the public and miss the important things.

 The book is easy and quick to read.
 Speeches of famous orators inspire for the creation of one’s own memorable speeches.
 Exact recommendations and practical techniques from the book will be of practical help concerning this.